JustinGuese/datafortress.cloud.hugo/content/english/blog/data-science-techniques-how-to-get-started-with-machine-learning.md

 ---
-title: "Data science techniques: How to get started with machine learning"
+title: "Data science techniques: How to get started with machine learning?"
 bg_image: "/images/blog/disk.jpg"
-date: 2023-02-02T04:32:46+02:00
+date: 2023-02-16T04:32:46+02:00
 author: Justin Guese
 description: "In this article, we'll provide a comprehensive guide to getting started with machine learning, including practical advice for choosing the right tools, building effective models, and unlocking the full potential of your data."
 image: "/images/blog/disk.jpg"
 categories:
-- AI
+- Private cloud
-tags: ["private cloud", "comparison", "machine learning", "ai"]
+tags: ["private cloud", "comparison"]
 type: post
 ---